Yamanlar

-Mount Yamanlar (Yamanlar Dağı) is a mountain in İzmir, Turkey, located within the boundaries of the Greater Metropolitan Area of the city.
+Mount Yamanlar (Yamanlar Dağı) is a mountain in İzmir Province, Turkey, located within the boundaries of the Greater Metropolitan Area of the city.

 Easily accessible from Izmir, Yamanlar is a popular excursion spot for the inhabitants of the city.
 It is served by a steep, well maintained road.
 A village of the same name as the mountain (Yamanlar) is found on its slopes, on the road to the summit.
 The village administratively depends on İzmir's metropolitan district of Karşıyaka and is at a distance of 20 km from Karşıyaka center.

 The summit commands an expansive view of the Gulf of İzmir from the northeast and there are amenities such as bungalows for visitors.
 A crater lake called "Karagöl" (meaning "Black Lake" in Turkish) is located near the summit, and is usually associated with the accounts surrounding Tantalus, the region's first known ruler.
 Because of this the lake's name is sometimes also called by his name.